kazemyavari/rayka-task/README.md

 	cp env.example .env
 	```

+	> Remember to keep your `.env` file secure and never commit it to
+	> version control.
+You should include it in your project's `.gitignore`
+	> file to prevent accidental exposure of sensitive information`enter
+	> code here`.

 	##### Environment Variables

 	Here is a list of environment variables that you need to configure in your `.env` file: